 Tom “best exemplifies the pursuit of the practice of law as a profession, including a spirit of public service and promotion of the highest possible level of competence, integrity and ethical conduct.”
 Hennepin County Bar Association Attorney Professionalism Award

-Tom defended against an alleged TCE vapor intrusion matter involving a major manufacturing facility; defended against a supply contract lawsuit against a major pharmaceutical company, and representing a major participant in a significant "Trust Instruction Proceeding" (TIP) in Minnesota.
+Tom serves in the defense against an alleged TCE vapor intrusion matter involving a major manufacturing facility; defended against a supply contract lawsuit against a major pharmaceutical company, and represents a major participant in a "Trust Instruction Proceeding" (TIP) in Minnesota.

 Tom has handled business and commercial litigation involving mechanical heart valve contract supply disputes, sales representative contractual commission disputes, shareholder disputes, investor/broker claims, computer technology and equipment, condemnation and adverse possession, and real estate development option agreements (e.g., Minnesota Court of Appeals: 2009WL 2928761 (Minn.
 App.)).

 He has defended products ranging from trucks to table saws, and from exploding electrical switch gear and natural gas pipelines to saline-filled breast implants.